siondawson/milestone-project-2/readme.md

 + Result is user must click 'engage!' button again to play another round of the quiz.
 This does not adversely effect user experience.

 2. Questions checking answers against next question.
 Unsure why this was happening.
-Issue resolved by checking answer against previous index of array (questionNumber -1).
+    + Issue resolved by checking answer against previous index of array (questionNumber -1).

 3. Randomly applied answer button colors may duplicate and apply same color to more than one button.
 Does not effect functionality but flagged as detrimental to user experience.
+    + Issue fixed by shuffling colors array and selecting only the first four.

 4. Next Question/ Quit/ Play again buttons need resizing.
 Some overlapping happening on smallest screen sizes.
+    + issue reslolved with resizing and bootstap classes.
+5. A person who tested the site reported that lcars-esque numbers on answer buttons before user clicks 'engage!' were confusing.
+    + numbers replaced with 'awaiting command...'.
+Less confusing.
+More prompts for user to start the quiz.

 # Deployment